Racial diversity and discrimination in STEM fields: Employment, occupation, and income

-Effects of underrepresentation of people of color in STEM
+Effects of under-representation of people of color in STEM

 Among Black workers in STEM fields, 57% feel that there too little attention being directed toward adding more racial and ethnic diversity in the workplace.
-This lack of diversity contributes to isolation and a lack of social support in the workplace which can increase anxiety and depression for many people of color in STEM.
+This lack of diversity contributes to isolation and a lack of social support in the workplace which can increase anxiety and depression for many people of color in STEM.History shows that Black scientists have been at the forefront of some of the most important scientific breakthroughs, from the creation of the GPS to the first successful treatment of leprosy, yet they were denied credit for the discovery, blocked from academic positions, and away from their respective fields due to racial discrimination at the time.

-Explanations for the underrepresentation for people of color
+Explanations for the under-representation for people of color

 Recently, scholars have begun applying the framework of systemic racism to explain the experiences of racial minorities in STEM.
 Specifically, research indicates that people of color, especially blacks, experience higher levels of discrimination, incur various microaggressions, and a lack of overall mentorship and support in STEM.

 Stereotypes and preconceived notions of STEM

 Scientific racism of the late 19th and early 20th centuries attempted to identify biological, intellectual, and physiological differences among races.
 Lasting effects of the scientific racism include racial stereotypes about students of color and preconceived notions of STEM as predominantly a white, male field.
-A study highlighting the underrepresentation of women and racial minorities in STEM found that Asian and White candidates were viewed as more competent and hirable than Black and Latino/a candidates.
+A study highlighting the under-representation of women and racial minorities in STEM found that Asian and White candidates were viewed as more competent and worthy to hire rather than Black and Latino/a candidates.
 Similarly, survey results from this study show that students were much more likely to recognize and name white male STEM professionals than Black or women STEM professionals.
 Additionally, students of color on college campus often face prevailing societal misconceptions and assumptions that they are affirmative action beneficiaries, on sport scholarships, and/or “at-risk” students.
 Students of color additionally must contend with stereotype threat that has been found to lower academic achievement.
 In particular, high-achieving Black students, attempting to combat prevailing stereotypes about their lack of intelligence, while Asian students combat the prevailing model minority stereotype presuming they are biologically predisposed to mathematical ability.